PHP-DI/PHP-DI/doc/annotations.md

     }

     /**
-     * Explicit definition of parameters by their name:
+     * Explicit definition of parameters by their name
+     * (types are used for the other parameters):
      *
      * @Inject({"param2" = "db.host"})
      */